DEEP Network Charter

 - Cooperative & Collaborative: Cooperation is a means and end to our work, which diverges from the competitiveness widely promoted as part of a neoliberal agenda.
 Values of cooperation and collaboration infuse relations among DEEP Network members, with partner communities and local stakeholders, and with other civil society organizations and NGOs, Indigenous peoples, bilateral and multilateral development agencies, intergovernmental organizations such as the UN, and state entities as we engage in joint projects of dialogue, conflict transformation, and peacebuilding.

 - Inclusive: Anyone with a project that fulfils the objectives and values of the Network is welcome to join, participate, and seek support.
-This inclusive approach generates a wide network of individuals, communities, and organizations, all working towards a peaceful and ecologically regenerative world.
+This inclusive approach generates a wide network of individuals, communities, and organizations, focused on forging a peaceful and ecologically regenerative world.

 - Culturally & Ecologically Sensitive: Cultural sensitivity is fundamental, especially since Network projects are undertaken in diverse settings by intercultural teams.
-All projects include a culturally sensitive stakeholder engagement strategy to ensure the meaningful, effective and informed participation of stakeholders in the formulation, implementation, monitoring and evaluation of projects.
+We strongly believe that being culturally and ecologically sensitive ensures meaningful, effective, and informed participation of stakeholders in the formulation, implementation, monitoring and evaluation of projects.
 This helps avoid adverse impacts on the environment and human rights of people on the ground.

 Aims and Activities